Lucandia/vasecraft_low_poly/README.md

 I enjoy working on this project in my free time, if you want to support me with a coffee just [click here!](https://www.paypal.com/donate/?hosted_button_id=V4LJ3Z3B3KXRY)

 ## License

-You can find the font licence in the respective font folder.
-For more information visit the [google font page](https://fonts.google.com/)!

 Code is licensed under the GNU General Public License v3.0 ([GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html))